c0d3rx/ups/README.md

 # requirements
 python requirements are in requirements.txt \
-use pip3 package manager to install them
+use pip3 package manager to install them \
+use a virtualenv if possible to avoid package conflicts

 # installation
 - copy mib files from mibs to  ~/.snmp/mibs